cubenlp/NLPCC-2025-Shared-Task3/Results.md

 3. Your submission must include a description of your method (for testing phrase, a simple paragraph is sufficient so that you can focus on optimizing your system).
 Submissions without this description will not be considered for evaluation.
 4. During the testing process, only a portion of the testing data will be used for evaluation, in order to prevent cheating.
 5. Usage of training data from NLPCC2024 shared task 5 is forbidden.
+6. Only the best performance (measured by the total score) will be displayed below.

 # Leaderboard